relevance/org-html-slideshow/README.md

 Emacs will generate an HTML file and open it in your default browser.

-Using in Your Org Files
+Using in Your Org-mode Files
 ========================================

 Run `script/build production` to generate a standalone JavaScript file.